kaby76/Trash/readme.md

 then opens [vim](https://www.vim.org/) on the diagram.
-If you are not familiar with `Vim`, then you can use [less](http://www.greenwoodsoftware.com/less/), or save the output from `trtree` to a file and open that with any other editor you would like.
+If you are not familiar with `Vim`, then you can use [less](http://www.greenwoodsoftware.com/less/), or save the output from `trtree` to a file and open that with any other editor you would like. `trparse` can infer the type of parse from the file name suffix.

 `trtree` is only one of several ways to view parse tree data.
 Other programs for different output are